avsm/signpost/psp/lib/docs/writing_tactics.md

 If only the port is provided, the same domain is used as in the orignal request.
 If only a domain is provided, the domain is used without a port.
 The destination parameter, if provided should take the form DOMAIN:PORT.

+A tactic can tell the solver that it is ready to be recycled using the following
+message:

+    {"recycle":true}

 ## Default parameters